bustle/shep/DOCS.md

-  shep deploy                                           Launch an interactive CLI shep deploy --env production                          Deploy all functions with production env variables shep deploy --env beta --no-build                     Deploy all functions as currently built in the dist folder shep deploy --env production --functions create-user  Deploy only the create-user function shep deploy --env beta --functions '*-user'           Deploy only functions matching the pattern *-user
+  shep deploy                                           Launch an interactive CLI shep deploy --env production                          Deploy all functions with production env variables shep deploy --env beta --no-build                     Deploy all functions as currently built in the dist folder shep deploy --env beta --no-api                       Deploy all functions but not the API shep deploy --env production --functions create-user  Deploy only the create-user function shep deploy --env beta --functions '*-user'           Deploy only functions matching the pattern *-user
 ```